Eastern Qilian Shan mountains

 IBAT Launched Disclosure Preparation Report (DPR)

-Helping businesses align with evolving biodiversity dislcosure landscape, supporting CSRD, GRI and TNFD
+Helping businesses align with evolving biodiversity dislcosure landscape, supporting CSRD, GRI and TNFD.

 Today